b-45/comprehending-data-visualizations/README.md

 ***

 ### Bar Chart
-Bar charts can be very useful on different occcasion.
-Below are a few occasions you may wnat to use a bar chart.
+Bar charts can be very useful on different occasions.
+Below are a few instances you may want to utilize a bar chart.

 1. **Ranking** - Rankings are very useful where visualizing instances where ordering of elements are important.
-Lets rank sum of sales per state.

 ![Sales Per State](https://github.com/b-45/comprehending-data-visualizations/blob/master/charts/sales-per-state.png)